 The elements can be given a name and detailed descriptions can be added to the notes.
 By connecting the Activities, Decisions and Forks with connectors (Control Flows) a sequence of elements can describe the business process.
-A process hierarchy can be constructed by nesting Activities in the Project Browser and using the Child Diagram functionality to enable drill down from the value chain level down to the lowest level processes.
+A process hierarchy can be constructed by nesting Activities in the Browser window and using the child diagram functionality to enable drill down from the value chain level to the lowest level processes.
+Where to find the Activity Diagram Ribbon: Design > Diagram > Add > UML Behavioral > Activity Browser window Toolbar : New Diagram icon > UML Behavioral > Activity Browser window context Menu Add Diagram > UML Behavioral > Activity Usage of the Activity Diagram The Activity diagram can be used to model any business or technical activity or notion that has a series of steps.
+This includes business and technical processes and also computer algorithms.
+The steps are connected by Control Flow relationships that show the sequencing of the steps.
+Decisions and Merges can be used to model choice and to further control the flow through the Activity.

-There is a toolbox which contains a range of elements, relationships and Patterns for creating the models.